Hey, Hey, It's the Monkees

-Hey, Hey, It's the Monkees is a one-hour comedy special televised on the ABC Network on Monday February 17, 1997.
-The show features all four of the original Monkees and was the last time Micky Dolenz, Davy Jones, Michael Nesmith, and Peter Tork appeared together in a new television program.
-Michael Nesmith wrote and directed the program.
+Hey, Hey, It's the Monkees is a one-hour comedy special broadcast on the ABC Network on Monday February 17, 1997.
+The program features all four of the original Monkees and was the last time Micky Dolenz, Davy Jones, Michael Nesmith, and Peter Tork appeared together in a new television show.
+The program was written and directed by Mike Nesmith.

 This special is not to be confused with the similarly titled documentary from 1997, Hey, Hey, We're the Monkees.

 Overview

 Based on the conceit that the group had never stopped filming episodes of their television series (despite having no place to air them since the series was cancelled), the special shows the now-middle-aged Monkees trying to come up with a new plot (apparently they have all been done by now) while still trying to catch their big break.
 Much of the music featured in the special came from the quartet's 1996 album Justus, along with a medley of their hits from the 1960s.
-As of November 2022, it has not been made available on DVD or Blu-ray.
+As of November 2023, it has not been made available on DVD or Blu-ray.

 Game show host Chuck Woolery makes a cameo.